Main menu

 Provision shall be made for an appeals procedure.

-7. Each notified body shall communicate to the other notified bodies the relevant information concerning the EC-
+7. Each notified body shall communicate to the other notified bodies the relevant information concerning the EC-type-examination certificates and additions issued and withdrawn.

-9. The manufacturer or his authorized representative established in the Community shall keep with the technical documentation copies of EC-
+9. The manufacturer or his authorized representative established in the Community shall keep with the technical documentation copies of EC-type-examination certificates and their additions for a period ending at least 10 years after the last equipment or protective system was manufactured.

 Where neither the manufacturer nor his authorized representative is established within the Community, the obligation to keep the technical documentation available shall be the responsibility of the person who places the product on the Community market.